This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This post was originally published in September 2018 but is updated regularly to include all the latest Disney Princess information!

 As big a fan as I am, sometimes I’ve had to Google to be sure I’ve got them all.
 That’s why I finally made my own printable list…now I have it whenever I need it.
+(Scroll to the end to get your own free printable copy).

 In the process, I found out some fun princess trivia too!
 For example, do you know what famous person Ariel is modeled after?
 I didn’t.
 So get your list of Disney princesses and find out some cool facts at the same time!